BotDogs4645/BotdogsWiki/Starting-out.md

     * ${\color{red}\text{Red}}$: test
 ___
 #### Vendors
-Vendors create free software that pairs with their hardware.
-For example, a Falcon 500 motor- which we constantly use in FRC- already has code for it.
-We NEVER want to remake code that is already written.
-Therefore, we use vendor libraries that give us already created code for their product.
+Vendors create free software that pair with their hardware.
+For example, a Falcon 500 motor (which we constantly use) already has code for it.
+We NEVER want to rewrite code that is already written.
+Therefore, we use these vendor libraries that provide us code for their product.
 Some specific vendor libraries that you might want to use:
 * CTRE (Cross the Road Electronics)
     ```https://maven.ctr-electronics.com/release/com/ctre/phoenix/Phoenix-frc2022-latest.json```
 * Kauai Labs